NaomiReadbeforeint/Bio/README.md

 # Bio
 Hi, I'm Naomi, I don't really feel like wasting time making this all fancy so ill just do it old fashion way.
 I usually play as my deer oc Naomi!
 Or deltarune pones.
-My pronoun is She/They.
+My pronoun is They.
 And I prefer not to interact with ANYONE under 18, so please respect that!
 I just dont like underaged people, Sorry.
 I also got semi mild td, but only being covered up constantly, boops kisses are fine i love em, cover me alot and you will be hid 24hr!